 Do you want to set a collection of policies (called initiatives) or choose individual policies?
 Azure Policy provides two built-in initiatives: basic and restricted.
 Each initiative is a collection of built-in policies applicable to an AKS cluster.
 It's recommended that you select an initiative and pick and choose additional policies for the cluster and the resources (ACR, Application Gateway, Key Vault, and others) that interact with the cluster, as per the requirements of your organization.

 Do you want to Audit or Deny the action?
 In Audit mode, the action is allowed but it's flagged as Non-Compliant.
 Have processes to check non-compliant states at a regular cadence and take necessary action.
 In Deny mode, the action is blocked because it violates the policy.
 Be careful in choosing this mode because it can be too restrictive for the workload to function.

 Do you have areas in your workload that shouldn't be compliant by design?
 Azure Policy has the capability to specify Kubernetes namespaces which are exempt from policy enforcement.
-It's recommended that still apply policies in Audit mode so that you are aware of those instances.
+It's recommended that still apply policies in Audit mode so that you're aware of those instances.

 Do you have requirements that are not covered by the built-in policies?
 You can create a custom Azure Policy definition that applies your custom OPA Gatekeeper policies.
-Do not apply custom policies directly to the cluster.
+Don't apply custom policies directly to the cluster.
 To learn more about creating custom policies, see Create and assign custom policy definitions.